Traced Monads and Hopf Monads: Traced Symmetric Monoidal Categories

 \section{Traced Symmetric Monoidal Categories}

-In this short background section, we review traced \emph{symmetric} monoidal categories.
-Traced monoidal categories were introduced by Joyal, Street, and Verity in \cite{joyal_street_verity_1996}, and are balanced monoidal categories equipped with a trace operator.
+In this background section, we review traced \emph{symmetric} monoidal categories.
+Traced monoidal categories were introduced by Joyal, Street, and Verity \cite{joyal_street_verity_1996}, and are balanced monoidal categories equipped with a trace operator.
 In this paper, we will work with the symmetric version of traced monoidal categories, and so will provide the definition of traced symmetric monoidal categories as found in \cite{Hasegawa97recursionfrom}, except that we omit an axiom (Vanishing for unit) which is known to be redundant \cite[Appendix A]{hasegawa2009traced}.
 Alternate, but equivalent, axiomatizations of traced symmetric monoidal categories can be found in \cite[Section 3]{hasegawa2009traced} and \cite[Section 2.1]{hasegawa2008finite}.

-As the name suggests, the underlying category of a traced symmetric monoidal category is a symmetric monoidal category, which are categories equipped with a tensor product.
+As the name suggests, the underlying category of a traced symmetric monoidal category is a symmetric monoidal category, which is a category equipped with a tensor product.
 For an in-depth introduction to (symmetric) monoidal categories, and their axioms written out in commutative diagrams, we refer the reader to \cite[Section 3]{selinger2010survey}.